EpicEric/sandhole/README.md

 Roughly in the order I intend to work on:

-- Use env_logger
 - Option to garbage-collect TCP/WebSocket connections
+- Option to disable load-balancing
 - Admin interface through SSH
-- API-based password authentication
 - Documentation
-- Improve technical debts
+- Create issues for technical debts
   - TO-DOs
   - Allow user-provided key fingerprints for tunnel authentication
 - And more

 ## Features

-- HTTP/SSH/TCP port forwarding through SSH.
 - Automatic HTTPS support (with a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert) and/or ACME).
 - Automatic subdomain assignment by default, with options for deterministic assignment.
 - Authenticate proxy tunnels through DNS, via a TXT record containing the authorized key's fingerprint.